 Symptoms of Marijuana Overdose

 The symptoms of marijuana overdose occur as a result of THC overacting on the body’s endocannabinoid system.
-This system comprises receptors which are designed to bind with our body’s endogenous cannabinoids such as anandamide.
+This system comprises receptors designed to bind with our body’s endogenous cannabinoids, such as anandamide.
 THC has a similar molecular structure to these chemicals allowing it to bind with these receptors and cause profound effects on our bodies and minds.

-The number of children admitted to hospital following accidental marijuana consumption has also been rising in recent years.
+The number of children admitted to hospital following accidental marijuana consumption has also risen in recent years.
 Reported symptoms of cannabis overdose in children include drowsiness, agitation, vomiting, seizures, and coma.
 These side effects are not necessarily fatal, but early treatment is a must.

 So, although cannabis is unlikely to kill you directly, it does have some potentially dangerous side effects.
 In some cases, these could be fatal if left untreated.
-Therefore, if you experience severe chest pain after smoking or eating weed, or if your child manages to get their hands on some, getting yourself to the emergency room is a worthwhile precaution.
+Therefore, if you experience severe chest pain after smoking or eating marijuana or your child consumes some, getting to the emergency room is a worthwhile precaution.

 What Should You Do if You Get Too High?

 If you get too high and begin to feel unwell, there are several things you can do to help yourself.
-Firstly, it is important not to panic.
-You might feel terrible now, but if you stay calm, it won’t take long to feel like yourself again.
+Let’s check out six of them below.

 Can You Die from Getting Too High?
 Final Thoughts

-Although many people think of marijuana as being safe, there are some risks associated with its use, especially high THC strains and edibles.
-In most cases, the side effects of weed will be short-lived and are not a cause for significant concern.
-Drinking some water and taking a nap is usually enough to get you back on track.
+Although many people think of marijuana as safe, there are some risks associated with its use, especially high THC strains and edibles.
+In most cases, the side effects are short-lived and not cause for significant concern.
+Drinking some water and resting in a familiar spot is usually enough to get you back on track.

-However, there are some potentially dangerous side effects to be aware of.
+However, there are some potentially dangerous side effects.
 There is a risk of developing respiratory issues, heart problems, or psychosis, although these are uncommon and usually affect people with pre-existing risk factors.
-There is also the increased risk of accidents while you are high, but these can be avoided by using common sense and staying away from dangerous situations.
+There is also the increased risk of accidents while high, but these can be avoided by using common sense and staying away from dangerous situations.